Cinema-19 in Filmmaker Magazine

 American Arab film review from The Islamic Monthly.
 From the article:

 A lot of what Alshaibi said in the film resonated with me as an Arab-American.
 He spoke about watching movies as a child that grossly misrepresented Arabs as mindless and sex-starved, and seeing violent Arabs come at Michael J. Fox’s character in the film Back to the Future.
 Many times, I was fed the same narratives as a student.
-In my Advanced Placement World History class, we were shown the film Not Without My Daughter, which was full of bigoted depictions of Muslims and Iranians in … Read the rest
+In my Advanced Placement World History class, we were shown the film Not Without My Daughter, which was full of bigoted depictions of Muslims and Iranians in post-revolution Iran.
+It was cringe-worthy to sit through and to this day, the movie continues to remind me of how others may perceive me as an American Muslim: a threat.

 American Arab review in Al-Jadid Magazine